Skip to main content

 • gameplay

-• “The way it simulates combat is super good, particularly the aspects of how the formations of units don't slug it out non-stop, but fight for a bit, then step away from each other and rest, then go at it again, and the mechanic of being able to tell your troops to purposefully give ground during the fights to put the enemy out of position.”
+• “The way it simulates combat is super good, particularly how the formations of units don't slug it out non-stop, but fight for a bit, then step away and rest, then engage again; also the mechanic of telling your troops to purposely give ground during fights to put the enemy out of position.”

 • “Players unfamiliar with Field of Glory may find the mechanics overwhelming, and the tutorial is strongly recommended to have a chance at enjoying the experience.”